Pontine Marshes: Renaissance

 In 1298, Pope Boniface VIII had a canal dug to connect the Ninfa River with the Cavata River, which drained much of the land in the Dukedom of Sermoneta, recently bought by his nephews.
 The increase in water in the Cavata caused severe flooding in the marsh near Sezze.
 Before he died in 1447, Pope Eugene IV attempted to solve the now-longstanding water dispute between Sermoneta and Sezze by digging another canal to connect and control the rivers of those regions, but the project ended when he died.

-Pope Leo X, a Medici, proposed to finish the project, but was opposed by the Duke of Sermoneta over the fishing rights.
+Pope Leo X, a Medici, proposed to finish the project but was opposed by the Duke of Sermoneta over the fishing rights.
 In 1514, he decided to drain the region around Terracina instead, assigning the task to his brother Giuliano de Medici, commander of the papal army.
 The Medicis would retain all reclaimed land.
 In 1515, Giuliano hired Leonardo da Vinci to design the project.
 It provided the Ufente River with outlets through the Canale Giuliano and Canale Portatore.
 Giuliano died in 1516, and the city of Tarracina combined with Sermoneta and Sezze to halt work, over the issue of property rights.
 The people of the marsh were not going to allow the Medicis to take their land.

 Popes Martin V, Sixtus V, and Pius VI all attempted to solve the problem.
 Pius VI reconstructed the road.
 In 1561, Pope Pius IV employed the services of the mathematician Rafael Bombelli, who had gained a reputation as a hydraulic engineer in reclaiming marshland in the Val di Chiana in the Tuscan Apennines, but the project also came to naught.

-The ambitious Sixtus V also made unsuccessful attempts at reclamation of the area, and died of malaria after a visit to the Pontine Marshes.
+The ambitious Sixtus V also made unsuccessful attempts at reclamation of the area and died of malaria after a visit to the Pontine Marshes.

 18th century

-On February 17, 1787, Johann Wolfgang Goethe visited the region with his painter-friend Tischbein.
+On February 17, 1787, Johann Wolfgang Goethe visited the region with his painter-friend Johann Heinrich Wilhelm Tischbein.
 He reports in his book, The Italian Journey, that they "have never seen so bad of an appearance as they are usually described in Rome".
 Goethe became interested in the dewatering attempts, after observing that it is "a large and extensive task".
 He probably used this image in this scene in his Faust II, Act V: "A marsh extends along the mountain-chain, That poisons what so far I’ve been achieving; Were I that noisome pool to drain, 'Twould be the highest, last achieving.
 Thus space to many millions I will give.
 Where, though not safe, yet free and active they may live."